-The coronavirus has not been a significant deterrent for human trafficking supply-chains.
+Human Trafficking is still a big threat.
+The coronavirus has not been a significant deterrent for Human trafficking supply-chains.
 Conflicts, terrorism and lack of opportunities present a vacuum for criminal organisations to exploit, while law-enforcement counter-measures remain fragile.

 Refugee and immigration flow at the height of the Syrian conflict reached the media and social spotlight.
 In 2020, with terrorist-related conflicts across the Sahel and the arrival of the pandemic, immigration and refugee flows continue to enter Europe with changes in their point of origin.
 Drawing focus to the business model of human trafficking supply-chains shows the fragility of counter-measures employed and the determination of smugglers to increase profitability:

 - Trafficking organisations in North Africa and smugglers almost certainly treat individuals as commodities.
 The low-cost in smuggling over the Mediterranean has likely caused networks to maximise profitability and lower travel conditions for refugees, creating an informal human-trafficking supply-chain service model.

 - The economic attractiveness of human trafficking likely increases recruitment, simultaneously increasing demand for individual access to European territory.
 An uncontrolled increase in the supply and demand of immigrant trafficking is likely to contribute to the normalisation of the occupation.
 This will highly likely increase competition amongst the trafficking business, leading to a further drop in humanitarian conditions.